xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 Build options
 --------------

-Skylark accepts build options in order to customize components.
+libSkylark accepts build options in order to customize components.
 The following table summarizes all currently available build options:

 ================ =========== ==========================================================================================